iotaledger/goshimmer/docs/apis/ledgerstate.md

 * [client lib - `PostAddressUnspentOutputs()](#client-lib---postaddressunspentoutputs)

 ## `/ledgerstate/addresses/:address`
-Gets an address details for a given base58 encoded address ID.
+Get an address details for a given base58 encoded address ID, such as output types and balances.
+For the client library API call balances will not be directly available as values because they are stored as a raw message.
+Balance cann be read after retrieving `ledgerstate.Output` instance, as presented in the examples.

 ### Parameters
 | **Parameter**            | `addressID`      |